 Scottie Savers Club teaches children about money

 Every year in August we designate a very special day to celebrate some very special members: our Scottie Savers Club members.
+This year Scottie Savers Day is August 15.

 The Scottie Savers Club helps kids ages 12 and younger learn how to set financial goals and save money.
 Membership fees are waived for club members, and Scottie accounts start earning dividends with a balance as low as $5.